-It’s just so much more fun to go on a hike when the weather’s great and once you throw in the fact that Spain is actually home to some spectacular and rather varying landscapes (the dense green forests of the Basque Country looks nothing like the dry and arid landscapes further down south in Almeria – google “Tabernas Desert” and you’ll see exactly what I mean).
+It’s just so much more fun to go on a hike when the weather’s great and once you throw in the fact that Spain is actually home to some spectacular and rather varying landscapes.

-It is so much easier to flock to Spanish cities (I mean, it is where the airports are after all) but if you want to try to explore Spain in all its beauty and sink your teeth properly into Spanish culture, then a hike here is absolutely something that you need in your travel plans the next time you’re in Spain.
+It is so much easier to flock to the best places in Spain that are usually city-based.
+Though, if you want to try to explore Spain then a hike here is absolutely something to do.

 1.)
 Ruta del Cares